Puputnik/Fragmentomics_GenomBiol/README.md

 You have to provide a list of the chromosome names you are including in the analysis in a chr_list.txt file (one chromosome per row).
 The file used for Katsman et. al is provided in the ~/Fragmentomics/ folder.

 ```
-Rscript ~/Fragmentomics/count_motif.R ~/Fragmentomics/chr_list.txt  STATS STATS/MOTIF STATS/MOTIF/MOTIF_COUNTS/  sample
+Rscript ~/Fragmentomics/Scripts/Motifs/count_motif.R ~/Fragmentomics/chr_list.txt  STATS STATS/MOTIF STATS/MOTIF/MOTIF_COUNTS/  sample
 ```
 This will produce .motif.R files, which are R objects (tables) with the raw count of each 4-mer motif.

-Use motif_heatmap.R file to make the heatmap from Figure 2 Use plot_motif_CCCA.R file to make the CCCA jitterplot from Figure 2
+Use ~/Fragmentomics/Scripts/Motifs/motif_heatmap.R file to make the heatmap from Figure 2 Use ~/Fragmentomics/Scripts/Motifs/plot_motif_CCCA.R file to make the CCCA jitterplot from Figure 2

-For both the scripts you have to provide a samples_info_heatmap.tsv file (the one used for Katsman et al. is included in the ~/Fragmentomics/ folder) with the following columns:
+For both the scripts you have to provide a samples_info_heatmap.tsv file (the one used for Katsman et al. is included in the ~/Fragmentomics/Utility folder) with the following columns:

 1) MOTIF_COUNTS folder full path
 2) sample basename (file name without the extension)